Frugal and Friendly Places to Retire in the US

 With two hospitals and 17 health care centers, you can count on getting high-quality medical care in Tampa.

 27. Charleston, South Carolina

-You can live comfortably in Charleston on an income of around $55,000, and the median price of homes is about $250,000.
+You can live comfortably in Charleston on an income of around $55,000, and the median home value here is $336,500, says Zillow.